thesquelched/suggestive/README.md

 - Non-fatal exceptions may temporarily show up in the terminal
 - Opening/closing new buffers doesn't work well for vertical orientation
-- Minor drawing issues when modifying the playlist buffer
-- Loving a track in the playlist buffer will not be immediately reflected in the library if that album is currently expanded.
-Toggling the expansion fixes the problem.

 Bindings